ajread4/ctf-help/Forensics.md

 ### Create File
 If provided just the contents of a hexdump, ```xxd``` has the ability to reverse the hexdump and recreate the file using the ```-r``` flag.

+### ISO Files
+The best option to open up ISO/MP4 files is using VLC on Linux.
+The file is essentially an audio file.

 ## Floppy Disk

 ### QEMU
 QEMU is a great resource for examing a floppy image.
 Example command:
 ```